medavox/7dtd-craftulator/README.md

 * What will you have to find by salvage, and how much?
 * What perk unlocks this recipe?

-Make it a mobile-first single page Kotlin JS web app
+Make it a mobile-first single-page Kotlin/JS web app

 This app needs access to a copy of the crafting recipes in the game, which it is not licensed to provide.